OpenDataServices/developer-docs/code.md

 --------

-Open Data Services has a coherent policy on branding, but often our work is done with and for other people, where there brand needs to be taken into account.
+Open Data Services has a coherent policy on branding, but often our work is done with and for other people, where their brand needs to be taken into account.

-Projects should try to establish branding requirements and identify existing brand assets early in a projects lifecycle.
+Projects should try to establish branding requirements and identify existing brand assets early in a project's lifecycle.

 Communicating
 -------------